Alnmouth History Project

 Hindmarsh Hall

-Hindmarsh Hall is a community venue in Alnmouth, Northumberland, serving as the primary custodian of the Bettess Collection.
+Hindmarsh Hall is a community venue in Alnmouth, Northumberland, serving as the primary custodian of the archive collections.
 The hall hosts a range of community events and activities and provides access to the archive for researchers and the public.

 Visit Hindmarsh Hall Website